 The amount of local traffic observed by a local request varies depending on the request type.
-We note the following:
+We note the following three cases:

-- 1. Each request category observes all the traffic due to other request categories.
-For example, an Icache request can be impeded by Dcache load and store requests since the instruction and data streams are assumed decoupled. - 2.
+- 1. Each request category observes all the local traffic due to other request categories.
+For example, an Icache request can be impeded by Dcache load and store requests from the same processor since the instruction and data streams are assumed decoupled. - 2.
 Icache request and Dcache store requests can be considered blocking and therefore observe no other local Icache or Dcache store requests, respectively.
 Icache requests are assumed to be handled serially, and the transaction time of Dcache store requests is generally shorter than the time between successive store requests (except in cases of workloads with high store instruction rates).
 Thus, previous store requests are retired before the next store request occurs. - 3.
 Deache load requests in a blocking cache observe no other local Deache load requests.
-For a nonblocking cache, other Deache load requests may be observed depending on the transaction time relative to the time between successive requests.
+For a nonblocking cache, other Deache load requests may be observed depending on the transaction time duration relative to the duration of time between successive requests.